ssulser/notepad-rexx/readme.md

-# Rexx Functionlist for Notepad++
+# Rexx function list for Notepad++
 Since I am looking into Rexx, I searched for good editors or IDE's on the internet.
 Unfortunately, the offer is sparse.
-But even the plugins for Visual Code Studio do not offer an automated function list.
+Even the plugins for Visual Code Studio from IBM or Broadcom do not offer an automated function list.

-I managed after a few tries to create a regex parser for Notepad++ that it suffices for my needs.
+I managed after a few tries to create a regex XML file for the parser of Notepad++.
 The function list shows routines, procedures and the object-oriented terms of ooRexx (::class, ::method).
+Actually it put everything that starts with :: on a new line into the function list.

 Of course there is still room for improvement.
 But since I'm far from being a regex pro, that should take some time.